Jim Mahoney (umpire): Umpiring career

 Mahoney began umpiring at the VFL Reserve Grade.
-He umpired in the 1964 VFL Reserve Grade grand final.
+He umpired in the 1964 VFL Reserve Grade grand finale.
 The following year, after the retirement of Jack Lee, Mahoney was promoted to the VFL senior list.
-Mahoney umpired in the semi-finals of the VFL in 1967, however it was not until 1971 that he officiated in a VFL grand final.
+Mahoney umpired in the semi-finals of the VFL in 1967, however it was not until 1971 that he officiated in a VFL grand finale.

 He became a VFL Umpires Association life member in 1974.
 In 1981, having reached the then mandatory retirement age of 50, he ended his on-field career.
 The 1981 VFL grand final was a fitting end to a career believed at the time to be a record for goal umpiring at 289 matches.

 Coaching career

 Despite initial thoughts that his involvement was finished following the 1981 season, Jim would give another six years to goal umpiring as the inaugural VFL Goal Umpires Advisor.
 His term was a watershed for goal umpiring.

-For the first time goalies had a recognised coach and, with Assistant Coach Barry Page and a panel of former goal umpires as observers, he began coaching his squad with the experience and a philosophy from his own career.
+For the first time goalies had a recognized coach and, with Assistant Coach Barry Page and a panel of former goal umpires as observers, he began coaching his squad with the experience and a philosophy from his own career.
 Physical fitness became a priority, all matches were observed and assessed by a goal umpires observer and over a number of years the average age of the list began to drop as younger men were given opportunities at the highest level.